Frosted (horse): 2016: four-year-old season

 Frosted shipped to Dubai in early 2016 with the Dubai World Cup as the target.
 His first start was on February 4 in the Al Maktoum Challenge, Round 2 at a distance of 1900 metres (roughly 1 3/16 miles).
 Betting is illegal in Dubai, but Frosted was the favorite in the American simulcast pool.
 He settled behind a slow pace, then made his move on the turn only to be fanned wide by the pacesetter.
 Frosted adjusted and drew away to win by 5 lengths in track record time.

-McLaughlin had originally considered racing Frosted in Round 3 of the Al Maktoum Challenge in early March, but ultimately decided to train Frosted up to the Dubai World Cup at Godolphin's Al Marmoon stables.
+McLaughlin had originally considered racing Frosted in Round 3 of the Al Maktoum Challenge in early March but ultimately decided to train him up to the Dubai World Cup at Godolphin's Al Marmoon stables.
 "It was the first time he had really run off an extended break and he set the track record in the process.
 He answered all the questions and he obviously runs well fresh," said McLaughlin.

 An international field of twelve horses went to the post on March 25 to contest the Dubai World Cup.
-California Chrome, the 2014 American Horse of the Year, tracked the pace on the outside for about a mile before drawing clear to win in convincing fashion.
-Frosted was stalking a few lengths further back but had no response in the stretch and could only finish fifth.
+California Chrome, the 2014 American Horse of the Year, tracked the pace on the outside for about a mile before drawing clear to win.
+Frosted was stalking a few lengths further back but had no response in the stretch and finished fifth.
 "The race went well," said his jockey, William Buick.
 "We were tracking California Chrome the whole way, but Frosted came off the bridle a little bit early.
 He wasn't as good today and I'm not sure why."